-(16) Post-employment benefits
+(17) Post-employment benefits

-All regular employees of the Company and its domestic subsidiaries are entitled to a pension plan that is managed by an independently administered pension fund committee.
-Fund assets are deposited under the committee's name in the specific bank account and hence, not associated with the Company and its domestic subsidiaries.
+All regular employees of the Company and subsidiaries are entitled to a pension plan that is managed by an independently administered pension fund committee.
+Fund assets are deposited under the committee's name in the specific bank account and hence, not associated with the Company and subsidiaries.
 Therefore fund assets are not included in the Group's consolidated financial statements.

-For the defined contribution plan, the Company and its domestic subsidiaries will make a monthly contribution of no less than 6% of the monthly wages of the employees subject to the plan.
-The Company recognizes expenses for the defined contribution plan in the period in which the contribution becomes due.
+For the defined contribution plan, the Company and subsidiaries will make a monthly contribution of no less than 6% of the monthly wages of the employees subject to the plan.
+The Company and subsidiaries recognize expenses for the defined contribution plan in the period in which the contribution becomes due.

-(17) Share-based payment transactions
+(18) Share-based payment transactions

-The cost of equity-settled transactions between the Group and its subsidiaries is recognized based on the fair value of the equity instruments granted.
+The cost of equity-settled transactions between the Group and employees is recognized based on the fair value of the equity instruments granted.
 The fair value of the equity instruments is determined by using an appropriate pricing model.